-Mike Mouser: Cape Girardeau native takes helm of Northwestern Mutual office in Columbia
+Mike Mouser: Cape Girardeau Native takes helm of Northwestern Mutual office in Columbia

 Since 2008, Mouser has moved through various leadership roles before assuming his present position where he is not only in charge of the overall development of his office, but also runs the college program.
 Through the college program, the office typically takes 20-30 college interns at a time.

-In addition, he still serves about 450 households and families across the country, and about 300 of those are in the Columbia area.
+In addition, he still serves about 450 households across the country, and about 300 of those are in the Columbia area.

 His story is even more remarkable given that one of his oldest mentors joined his team - his father, Brad.
 After seeing the success of his son, Brad was inspired to dissolve his own business.
 Working and learning with my son has been so rewarding, Mousers father remarks.
 We make a great team.